compas-dev/compas/docs/devguide/dtypes.rst

 COMPAS data types are classes that are based on :class:`compas.data.Data`.

-Data types can be serialised to JSON with
+Data types can be serialized to JSON with

 * :func:`compas.json_dump`
 * :func:`compas.json_dumps`
 * :func:`compas.json_dumpz`

-and deserialised with the corresponding "load" functions
+and deserialized with the corresponding "load" functions

 * :func:`compas.json_load`
 * :func:`compas.json_loads`
 * :func:`compas.json_loadz`

-All geometry objects and data structures, and also, for example, the visualisation scene, are serializable data types.
+All geometry objects and data structures, and also, for example, the visualization scene, are serializable data types.